Ali-Forootani/DP_Value_Iteration/README.md

-# Revenue Optimization using Dynamic Programming
+# Revenue Optimization using Dynamic Programming/ ADP.(On the Value Iteration algorithm of Dynamic Programming)

 This MATLAB script solves a revenue optimization problem using Dynamic Programming.
 It calculates the optimal revenue and decision-making strategy over a given time horizon, considering the constraints on prices and resources.